 Beaches South East Cornwall

 Mention must first be made of the unspoiled Rame Peninsula, that stretch of Coast between Looe and Plymouth Sound.
 Some say the forgotten corner of Cornwall, with some wonderful beaches.
 Whitsands and Sharrow Bay popular with surfers.
 Portwrinkle and Downderry hidden under cliffs.

-Lantic and Lantivet Bays real gems, two of three south facing sandy beaches hidden in a Bay mid way between Polperro and Fowey, reachable by a stiff 2 mile walk from the nearest road, with lots of steps.
-The Bay is popular as a mooring with yachts hopping along the Cornish Coast.
+Lantic and Lantivet Bay postcode PL23 1NP.
+Two real gems, both south facing sandy beaches hidden in a Bay mid way between Polperro and Fowey, reachable by a stiff 2 mile walk from the nearest road, with lots of steps.
+The bay is popular as a mooring with yachts hopping along the Cornish Coast.
 South facing beaches.
-None are ever busy due to their inaccessibility.
-Well worth the walk for the sheer beauty and isolation of the three beaches.
+Neither are ever busy due to their inaccessibility.
+Well worth the walk for the sheer beauty and isolation.

 Gorran Haven Near St Austell.
-Beautiful East facing beach sheltered by the Harbour walls.
+Beautiful east facing beach sheltered by the Harbour walls.
 A wide expanse of sand at low water.
-Often lots going on.
+Often lots going on, a very popular beach cafe and bakery nearby.
 Popular as a launch for dive boats.
 If you are there at the right time of year gig racing.
 Car parking a few minutes away in the village.
 Follow the coastpath west for the unspoilt beaches of the South Cornish Coast from Gorran towards St Anthony Head- Towan, Pendower, Hemmick, Vault, and Porthluney, with its backdrop of Caerhays Castle.